Can You Use Conditioner Without Shampoo?

 - Finally, rinse out all the conditioner from the scalp for an additional three minutes.

-The conditioner needs a little extra help from you when you don’t use shampoo.
-So taking extra precautions with massaging the product in and letting it sit as if it were a mask will give you the best results.
+Taking extra precautions by massaging the product in and letting it sit, as if it were a mask, will give you the best results.

 Depending on your hair’s characteristics and your conditioner of choice, you decide how often you should co-wash.
-You can slowly introduce co-washing in between shampoo uses to refresh your hair whenever it needs it the most.

-In addition, it can be used as an overnight leave-in to add hydration to your curls.
-If you still feel unsure, seek advice from a licensed hairstylist to help establish the ultimate co-wash routine for your hair.
+If you’re still unsure, seek advice from a licensed hairstylist to establish the ultimate co-wash routine for your hair.

 Is Co-Washing For All Hair Types?